 - For a focus learner with academic learning needs, the learning goal should address academic content that the focus learner can reasonably be expected to achieve in 3-5 lessons.
-Academic content includes traditional subjects of the general education curriculum (literacy, mathematics, social studies, or science); functional academics; and early literacy/numeracy.
+Academic content includes traditional subjects of the general education curriculum (English language arts, mathematics, science, and social studies); functional academics; and early literacy/numeracy.
 The learning goal may or may not align with an IEP goal.
-However, if the learning goal does not align with an IEP goal (e.g., if the focus learner's IEP only has behavioral goals), the specific planned supports must be related to an IEP goal or the required modifications and accommodations identified in the focus learner's IEP. - General education curriculum is the same curriculum as that established for students without disabilities.
+However, if the learning goal does not align with an IEP goal, the specific planned supports must be related to an IEP goal or the required modifications and accommodations identified in the focus learner's IEP. - General education curriculum is the same curriculum as that established for students without disabilities.
 Instruction in traditional subjects of the general education curriculum may include adaptations (accommodations and/or modifications). - Functional academics are composed of academic skills needed for independence in everyday life.
-This includes skills in traditional content areas: reading, writing, mathematics, social studies, and science.
-Examples of functional academics include reading signs in the community, rounding costs up to the next dollar, retelling stories, holding books right side up and turning pages from left to right when role-playing reading, and counting a small number of objects. - "Early literacy [refers to] the knowledge, skills, and dispositions that precede learning to read and write in the primary grades (K-3)" (Roskos, Christie, & Richgels, 2003), including "[developing] alphabet knowledge, phonological awareness, letter writing, print knowledge, and oral language" (National Institute for Literacy, 2009).
+This includes skills in traditional content areas: reading, writing, math, social studies, and science.
+Examples of functional academics include reading signs in the community, rounding costs up to the next dollar, retelling stories, holding books right side up and turning pages from left to right when role-playing reading, and counting a small number of objects. - "Early literacy . . . [refers to] the knowledge, skills, and dispositions that precede learning to read and write in the primary grades (K-3)" (Roskos, Christie, & Richgels, 2003), including "[developing] alphabet knowledge, phonological awareness, letter writing, print knowledge, and oral language" (National Institute for Literacy, 2009).